bcgov/CE_integratedroads/README.md

 ### Usage

 Call scripts in the `/jobs` folder in order as needed.
-Or run the full job using the `Makefile`:
+Or run the full job:

-        make
+        ./ce_integratedroads.sh

 or with docker:

-        docker-compose run --rm app make
+        docker-compose run --rm app ce_integratedroads.sh

 Note that connecting to the dockerized database from your local OS is possible via the port specified in `docker-compose.yml`: